reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 All benefits showed in this page will be updated according to the project phase.

 ## First 50 owners
-First 50 members will receive a [customized Reggaeton Punks Stars Member NFT](https://opensea.io/collection/reggaetoncommunity) for free and they will be added to our Reggaeton Community Opensea collection.
+First 50 members will receive a [customized Reggaeton Punks Stars Member NFT](https://opensea.io/collection/reggaetoncommunity) for free and they will be added to our Reggaeton Community OpenSea collection.

 <p float="left" align="center">
 <img src="assets/fam/fam.JPG"